 Customer: As I mentioned, we are looking for more aggressive pricing and support for our seasonal promotions.

 KAM: I can propose a few solutions.
 For pricing, if you are willing to increase your order volume, we could explore some adjustments.
-Regarding promotional support, we might be able to collaborate on special campaigns to drive more traffic or provide more in-store materials. address the delivery issues, can you provide specific examples of where delays have been problematic?
+Regarding promotional support, we might be able to collaborate on special campaigns to drive more traffic or provide more in-store materials.
+To address the delivery issues, can you provide specific examples of where delays have been problematic?

 Customer: The biggest issues have been during peak seasons when demand spikes.
 It is challenging to keep shelves stocked and meet consumer expectations.